dsyer/spring-wasm-demo/README.md

 ```

 ## Compiling a WASM

+There is a `Makefile` that automates all the building of WASMs.
+In a terminal type `make` and hit return.

+### Manual Steps

 You need WASM-compiled libraries for `protobuf` and `protobuf-c`.
 Those require some work but we can download pre-packaged binaries: